kawa-analytics/kawa-documentation/README.md

 __Section access:__

 - Access and manage Python scripts
-- Acess and manage AI agents
+- Access and manage AI agents

-> **Warning:** Administrative and data access persmissions give users ability to directly or indirectly access all data.
-Those permissions should be reserved to worksapce administrators only.
+> **Warning:** Administrative and data access permissions give users ability to directly or indirectly access all data.
+Those permissions should be reserved to workspace administrators only.

 > **Warning:** Application wide Administrators will benefit from ALL those permissions by default.